-This exemption allows groups such as schools, colleges and theatres to use waste such as off-cuts of wood creatively.
+The U3 exemption allows groups such as schools, colleges and theatres to use waste, such as offcuts of wood, for creative installations.

 Types of activity you can carry out